vistle/vistle/lib/vistle/insitu/libsim/README.md

 VisIt's LibSim interface
 =====================================================
-This builds the parallel runtime library (libsimV2runntime_par) a LibSim instrumented simulation dynamically links against.
+This builds the parallel runtime library (libsimV2runtime_par) a LibSim instrumented simulation dynamically links against.
 To use with serial simulations disable LIBSIM_PARALLEL in CMake options.

-To link a simulation to Vislte instead of VisIt remove VisIt specific entries from LD_LIBRARY_PATH and add Vistle's lib directory instead.
+To link a simulation to Vistle instead of VisIt remove VisIt specific entries from LD_LIBRARY_PATH and add Vistle's lib directory instead.

 To connect Vistle to the simulation there are two different strategies depending on the build mode of Vistle.